libvirt/libvirt-ci/guests/lcitool/README.rst

 Installing lcitool
 ------------------

-This is standard python package.
-And again, you can install it on your local user
+This is a standard python package, so you can install it either as your local user

 ::

    $ python3 setup.py install --user

-Or, you can install it system-wide with
+or system-wide with

 ::

    $ sudo python3 setup.py install

-If you prefer, you can have it inside a virtual-env too.
+If you prefer, you can have it installed inside a virtual-env too.

-For development mode you can do
+For development purposes you may find convenient to do

 ::

    $ python3 setup.py develop --user

-This will create packages links to your working dir and you don't need to re-install after every change.
+which will create the necessary links to your working directory and so you won't need to re-install the lcitool package locally after every code change.

-If you don't want to install this tool in your environment, and want to run it directly, just run the `lcitool` script that is located at the root of this repository.
+If you don't want to install this tool into your environment and instead wish to run it directly, just run the `lcitool` script that is located at the root of this repository.

 Configuration
 =============

-Before you can start bringing up guests, you need to create ``~/.config/lcitool/config.yaml``, ideally by copying the ``config.yaml`` template, and set at least the options marked as "(mandatory)" depending on the flavor (``test``, ``gitlab``) you wish to use with your machines.
+Before you can start bringing up guests, you need to create ``~/.config/lcitool/config.yml``, ideally by copying the ``config.yml`` template, and set at least the options marked as "(mandatory)" depending on the flavor (``test``, ``gitlab``) you wish to use with your machines.

 Ansible expects to be able to connect to the guests by name: installing and enabling the `libvirt NSS plugin
-<https://wiki.libvirt.org/page/NSS_module>`_ on the host is the easiest
+<https://libvirt.org/nss.html>`_ on the host is the easiest
 way to make sure that works.
 More specifically, you'll want to use the ``libvirt_guest`` variant of the plugin.